jeevanjoseph/oci-quickstart-cassandra/README.md

 node_shape | Instance shape for node instance to use. storage_port | TCP port for commands and data among Cassandra nodes. ssl_storage_port | SSL port for encrypted communication among Cassandra nodes.

-## Contributing
-This project is open source.
-Oracle appreciates any contributions that are made by the open source community.
-See Contributing for details.